-Like many people interested in TEFL, as a young man on Tattooine, Luke can’t wait to get away from home and experience other worlds and other cultures.
+Like many people interested in TEFL, as a young man on Tatooine, Luke can’t wait to get away from home and experience other worlds and other cultures.
 Heck, he builds a droid specifically to translate all the thousands of known languages in the universe just to facilitate his travels.
 And once he does get out there, he’s open-minded, which is another good trait for English teachers.
-He gets himself into some strange, sticky situations but he always seems ready and eager to learn from them, and is never judgmental.
+He gets himself into some strange and sticky situations, but he always seems ready and eager to learn from them and is never judgmental.

 2. Like a good EFL teacher, he seeks out mentors.

 Sure, he sort of stumbles across his first mentor, Obi-Wan Kenobi, in the desert, but first chance he gets, Luke goes off in search of Master Yoda.
 This thirst for knowledge and desire to be the best would have really made him a great TEFL teacher; there is always more to learn about teaching, and a thousand ways to improve.
 In the TEFL world, this can be your TEFL course tutor or a senior teacher at your first job.
 When it comes to teaching English, Yoda’s immortal words of “Do or do not, there is no try” are incredibly apt!

 How many people could stand in front of the intergalactic crime lord, Jabba the Hut, and calmly negotiate for the return of their friend who was frozen in carbonate?
 Not many.
 And that kind of patience under duress is exactly what English teachers need abroad.
 The job may not be easy and your students’ improvements may sometimes seem small, but tenacity and a positive attitude are important tools in helping them take big strides forward.